Introduction to Ranitidine

 Patients in clinical trials used ranitidine for direct comparison with the acid-reducing pharmaceuticals:

-The drug calcium carbonate (Tums) provides speedier stomach acid neutralization whereas it fails to minimize acid production as ranitidine does.
+The drug calcium carbonate (Tums) provides speedier stomach acid neutralization whereas it fails to minimize acid production as does.

-Why Was Ranitidine Banned in Some Countries?
+Why was it Banned in Some Countries?

 Alternatives to Ranitidine